symlex/symlex-core/README.md

 It's easy to create your own custom routing/rendering based on the existing examples.

-The application's HTTP kernel class initializes the routers that were configured via dependency injection:
+The application's HTTP kernel class initializes the routers that were configured in the service container:
 ```php
 <?php